 So with such a hectic programme, everyone in the squad will be used as there is no room to manoeuvre with the playing budget.

-Players who have been on the fringes, like Jordan Fitzpatrick, have come in and done really well of late, which is pleasing because we are looking at our options for next season and he hasn’t done himself any harm.
+Players who have been on the fringes, like Jordan Fitzpatrick, have come in and done really well of late, which is pleasing because we are looking at our options for next season and he hasn’t done

 Craig Brown, Louis Bridges and Dan Polan all scored in the reserves’ 3-1 win against Halesowen on Monday and will also be involved.

 We had a lot of trailists in for that game and assistant manager Carl Heeley played at the back in what was a good performance.